Ryan Bader: Heavyweight reign

 Bader defended his heavyweight title against Bellator Interim Heavyweight World Champion Valentin Moldavsky on January 29, 2022 at Bellator 273.
 He won the close bout via unanimous decision.
 7 out of 11 media scores gave it to Moldavsky.

 As the first bout of his new four-fight contract, Bader defended his title in a rematch against Cheick Kongo on May 6, 2022 at Bellator 280.
 He won the fight via unanimous decision.

 Bader defended his title in a rematch against Fedor Emelianenko on February 4, 2023 at Bellator 290.
 He won the bout via ground and pound TKO in the first round.

 Bader was set to defend his title in a rematch against Linton Vassell on October 7, 2023 at Bellator 300.
 However, Vassell withdrew a few days before the event due to illness and the bout was cancelled.

 2024

 Bader faced 2023 PFL Heavyweight champion Renan Ferreira in a three round non-title crossover fight at PFL vs. Bellator, on February 24, 2024.
 He lost the bout via knockout just twenty-one seconds into the first round.

+Rizin Fighting Federation (2025–present)

+2025

 On March 26, 2025, it was announced that Bader had parted ways with PFL.
-In the 2025 movie The Smashing Machine, Bader plays Mark Coleman.

-2025

-On November 5th, 2025, it was announced by Danny Segura on USAToday's MMAJunkie that Bader will make his RIZIN debut against Alexander Soldatkin on RIZIN's New Year's Eve card on December 31st, 2025 for the RIZIN Heavyweight Championship.
+Bader was scheduled to face 2025 Rizin Heavyweight Grand Prix winner Alexander Soldatkin for the inaugural Rizin Heavyweight Championship at Rizin: Shiwasu no Cho Tsuwamono Matsuri on December 31, 2025.
+However, Bader withdrew due to multiple injuries in his hip and groin.